aklein4/ASKiT/Phraser/README.md

 ## Notes

- - Is there a pretrained model to do this for us?
+ - Is there a pretrained model to do this for us? (yes)
  - Make sure this is robust in handling short-answer and yes/no questions.
  - Could we get away with symbolic rules? (ex.
 Replace 'who'/'what' with the answer)